 Perhaps it’s time for the courageous to take up the spiritual arms of continual prayer, fasting, conviction of sin, repentance, confession, humility, brokenness, continual surrender, dying to self-interest and to self-will, making amends, openness and accountability to others, daily reading and applying the Bible, regularly listening to and obeying the Spirit, weeping before God, and using the gifts of the Spirit.

 Spiritual warfare is not for the faint of heart.
-It is easier to deny the demons or to drown out the sound of their destruction with drugs.
+It is easier to deny the demons or to drown out the sound of their destruction with distractions or drugs.

 “The modern attitude to demon possession is very instructive; so many take the attitude that there is no such thing as demon possession, and infer that Jesus Christ Himself knew quite well there was on such thing, not seeing that by such an attitude they put themselves in the place of the superior person, and claim to know all the private opinions of the Almighty about iniquity.
 Jesus unquestionably did believe in the fact of demon possession.
 The New Testament is full of the supernatural; Jesus Christ continually looked on scenery we do not see, and saw supernatural forces at work.” –Oswald Chambers